ssddanbrown/inlets/README.md

 ### Features

 * Tunnel HTTP or websockets
-* Expose multiple sites on same port through the use of DNS entries and a `Host` header
+* Expose a site on through the use of a DNS entry and a `Host` header
 * Upgrade to link encryption using TLS for websockets (`wss://`) with an external add-on or [inlets PRO](https://inlets.dev)
 * Shared authentication token for the client and server
 * Automatic reconnects for when the connection drops